Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Experiments

 Table~\ref{tab:gsm8k-main} summarizes the exact match accuracy on GSM8K and MATH for three model families and for three DPO configurations per family: the base model (no DPO), random-uniform DPO, and our verifier-guided hard-negative DPO.
 For each family, we always start from the same base checkpoint and only change how preference data are constructed and weighted.

-To reduce variance from stochastic sampling, the random-uniform DPO configuration is run with five different random seeds and we report the mean accuracy.
-The verifier-guided configuration is run with three seeds and we report its mean as well.
+To reduce variance from stochastic sampling, the random-uniform DPO configuration is run with five different random seeds and the verifier-guided configuration with three seeds; we report mean $\pm$ standard deviation for all multi-seed runs.
 Figure~\ref{fig:gsm8k-acc} and Figure~\ref{fig:math-acc} visualize the same numbers for GSM8K and MATH, respectively.

 Across both datasets, a consistent pattern emerges.
 Random-uniform DPO provides a small but stable improvement on GSM8K ($\approx 0.6$--$0.8$ absolute points over the respective base models), but its effect on MATH is mixed: it slightly improves the Qwen2.5-1.5B instruction-tuned model, yet degrades performance for the SFT and Qwen2.5-Math-1.5B families.
 In contrast, our verifier-guided hard-negative DPO configuration yields robust gains on both benchmarks.
 On GSM8K, hard-negative DPO improves over the corresponding base models by about $2.3$--$3.8$ points and over the random-DPO baselines by about $2$ points.
 On MATH, it consistently adds $1.5$--$1.9$ points over the base models and reverses the degradation introduced by random-uniform DPO.
 These trends support the hypothesis that the main benefit comes from focusing optimization on verifier-selected hard negatives rather than from simply adding more preference data.